Safe and Inclusive Field Schools

 Dr. Emily Beahm (email@example.com) is a research station archeologist with the Arkansas Archeological Survey, University of Arkansas – Winthrop Rockefeller Institute Station.
 For several years, Beahm helped design and supervise an archaeological field school through Middle Tennessee State University.
 Beahm has experience evaluating curriculum efficacy and implementing action research through her annual educational archaeology program “Project Dig”.
 She has experience designing educational research instruments including surveys, reflective discussions, material analysis, and teacher evaluations to gauge students’ understanding of culture and archaeological processes.
 Beahm also serves as the newsletter associate editor for SEAC.

-Dr. Carl Drexler (firstname.lastname@example.org) is a research assistant professor with the University of Arkansas and a station archeologist with the Arkansas Archeological Survey – Southern Arkansas University research station.
+Dr. Carl Drexler (firstname.lastname@example.org) is a research associate professor with the University of Arkansas and a station archeologist with the Arkansas Archeological Survey – Southern Arkansas University research station.
 He has been involved with a number of field schools in the Southeast and Mid-Atlantic, supporting field school education and instructional design.
 His work with descendant communities and heritage groups, focusing on conflict sites, leverages his skills in ethnographic interviewing and oral history collection.

 Dr. Shawn Lambert (Shawn.Lambert@anthro.msstate.edu) is an assistant professor at Mississippi State University and a research fellow at the Cobb Institute of Archaeology, a research unit at Mississippi State University.
 Prior to his appointment at Mississippi State, Lambert served as Utah’s state public archaeologist.
 His responsibilities included public outreach, education, curriculum development, and public excavations.
 Lambert also served as the tribal liaison for Utah’s eight sovereign Native American nations.
 He currently serves on the SEAC Sexual Harassment and Assault Task Force.

 Mr. Clark Sturdevant (firstname.lastname@example.org) is a graduate assistant with the SIUE STEM Center and is assisting with the research.
 Clark is pursuing his master’s degree in Cultural Heritage and Resources Management.
 He works at the SIUE STEM Center helping to produce outreach content.